-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION CalRecycle, on or before August 1, 2028, and thereafter as specified, in collaboration with DTSC, to review, at a public hearing, the covered waste recycling fee applicable to covered battery-embedded products and to make adjustments to the fee to ensure that there are sufficient revenues in the Electronic Waste Recovery and Recycling Account to fund the covered electronic waste recycling program established pursuant to the act.
-The moneys from that charge would be deposited in the Electronic Waste Recovery and Recycling Account, a continuously appropriated account, thereby making an appropriation.
-By expanding the scope of covered electronic devices subject to the act, the bill would expand the scope of a crime, thereby imposing a state-mandated local program.
-SB 1256 Wieckowski Amended June 29, 2022 Assembly Floor, third reading.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION 2027, CalRecycle, in collaboration with DTSC, to establish more than one covered electronic waste recycling fee for covered battery-embedded products based on categories of those products.
+The bill would require CalRecycle, on or before August 1, 2028, and thereafter as specified, in collaboration with DTSC, to review, at a public hearing, the covered waste recycling charge applicable to covered battery-embedded products and to make adjustments to the fee to ensure that there are sufficient revenues in the Electronic Waste Recovery and Recycling Account to fund the covered electronic waste recycling program established pursuant to the act.
+The moneys from that charge would be deposited in the Electronic Waste Recovery and Recycling Account.
+SB 1256 Wieckowski Amended June 29, 2022 Senate, engrossing and enrolling.
 Waste management: disposable propane cylinders.
 Proposed Law: This bill would prohibit the sale of disposable propane cylinders commencing January 1, 2028.
 Violations would be subject to civil penalties imposed by city attorney or county counsel.
 Letter of Support, sent to Assembly Committee on Natural Resources and Committee on Judiciary on June 6, 2022 H.R.
 2238 Lowenthal Introduced March 26, 2021.
 Referred to the Subcommittee on Environment and Climate Change.
-Break Free From Plastic Pollution Act of 2021 Proposed Law: This bill would amend the Solid Waste Disposal Act to reduce the production and use of certain single-use plastic products and packaging, to improve the responsibility of producers in the design, collection, reuse, recycling, and disposal of their consumer products and packaging, to prevent pollution from consumer products and packaging from entering into animal and human food chains and waterways, and for other purposes.
+Proposed Law: This bill would amend the Solid Waste Disposal Act to reduce the production and use of certain single-use plastic products and packaging, to improve the responsibility of producers in the design, collection, reuse, recycling, and disposal of their consumer products and packaging, to prevent pollution from consumer products and packaging into animal and human food chains and waterways, and for other purposes.
 H.R.
 2357 Cardenas Introduced April 5, 2021.
 Referred to the Subcommittee on Environment and Climate Change Realizing the Economic Opportunities and Value of Expanding Recycling Act (RECOVER Act) Proposed Law: This bill would establish the Recycling Infrastructure Program within the Environmental Protection Agency, and for other purposes.